Laravel-Backpack/docs/4.0/crud-fields.md

     'label' => 'Image',
     'type' => 'upload',
     'upload' => true,
-    'disk' => 'uploads', // if you store files in the /public folder, please ommit this; if you store them in /storage or S3, please specify it;
+    'disk' => 'uploads', // if you store files in the /public folder, please omit this; if you store them in /storage or S3, please specify it;
     // optional:
-    'temporary' => 10 // if using a service, such as S3, that requires you to make temporary URL's this will make a URL that is valid for the number of minutes specified
+    'temporary' => 10 // if using a service, such as S3, that requires you to make temporary URLs this will make a URL that is valid for the number of minutes specified
 ],
 ```